 Your Google Slides template is made of many components, including:

 - Fonts.
-While there are many unusual and artistic fonts available, focus on using fonts that are highly readable.
+Focus on using fonts that are highly readable.
 If your presentation will be viewed online, choose a commonly available font.
-Keep in mind that if the viewer doesn't have the font you choose on their machine, a font they do have will be substituted.
+Keep in mind that if the viewer doesn't have the font you choose on their machine, it'll be substituted.

 - Colors.
-When choosing a color scheme for your branding and for your presentation template, remember that colors may symbolize different things depending on the culture of the person who sees it.
+Remember that colors may symbolize different things in different cultures.
 Choose colors that have positive associations for your audience.
-Or, work with your company brand colors.
+Or work with your company brand colors.

 - Images.
 It's best to keep your presentation template design simple.
 Add images and other graphic elements to the various presentation slides.
 You can even use them on your master layouts.
 But be sparing on the master slide.